|Elliott Sound Products||Spring Reverb Units|

 Figure 5 - Basic Drive Circuit For Low Impedance Coil

 The circuit shown above requires that the input coil be isolated from the reverb tank chassis.
 The Accutronics website shows a current drive arrangement that doesn't require an isolated input coil, but I recommend that you stay well clear of it because it's wrong.
 The circuit is meant to be based on a 'Howland current pump', and while these can be made to work very well, the results may be unpredictable if you don't know how to set it up properly.
 The Accutronics circuit shown as 'drive4.pdf' has several serious mistakes, and will not work at all !
-Literally everything about the circuit is wrong, which is a little disappointing.
+Pretty much everything about the circuit is wrong, which is a little disappointing.

 The input voltage required for full drive from Figure 5 is determined by the coil impedance and the value of R2, and with a 150 ohm coil and R2 set to 150 ohms as shown provides 6.5mA/Volt.
 Note that the value of R7 must be selected based on the coil impedance.
 The following table gives the suggested values for R2 and R7, based on the coil impedance.
 Some experimentation may be needed, but only the values of R2 and R7 need to be altered to affect the gain and proper drive characteristics.

 |Coil Z||R2||C2||R7||Current||Volts @ 6kHz||mA/ V (1kHz)|

 |8 ohms ¹||33 ohms||47uF||150 ohms||28mA RMS||1.34 V RMS||30mA/V|

 |250 ohms||220 ohms||10uF||5.6 k||5.0mA RMS||7.50 V RMS||4.5Ma/V|

 |600 ohms ²||330 ohms||10uF||12 k||3.1mA RMS||11.2 V RMS||3.0mA/V|